 In the first of a series of blog articles charting the demise of Scotland’s closed distilleries, The Whisky Barrel looks at Mill of Banff Distillery & Banff Distillery in the North East of Scotland.

-Only one official bottling of Banff single malt whisky was ever released during the entire working life of Banff Distillery which closed in 1983.
-Up until quite recently a large proportion of whisky produced in Scotland’s distilleries flowed into scotch blends and a goodly volume was swallowed up at quite a young age.
+Only one official bottling of Banff single malt whiskey was ever released during the entire working life of Banff Distillery which closed in 1983.
+Up until quite recently a large proportion of whiskey produced in Scotland’s distilleries flowed into scotch blends and a goodly volume was swallowed up at quite a young age.
 The Glasgow based blending and exporting company Slater Roger and Co.
 Ltd. was established in 1885 and produced Rodger’s Old Scots blended which included Banff malt whisky.
 Banff malt undoubtedly travelled the world.

 The Mill of Banff Distillery was established by Major James McKilligan at his home Mains of Colleonard just to the south of Banff in 1824.
 He was born in 1764 became an army cadet in the East India Company in 1785 and later a Captain in the Highland Fencibles, serving in Gibraltar, until 1803 when he retired from military service and moved to Banff where he was appointed to the rank of Major of the Banffshire Local Militia and Provost of the Burgh of Banff.
 Both he and his wife died on the same day in January 1837.